csqjxiao/FlowScope/README.md

 **FlowScope**: Spotting Money Laundering Based on Graphs

-**FlowScope** is developped for ML detection based on multipartite graph,  which models the high-volume *flows* of funds passing through chains of bank accounts, and  detects the complete flow of money from source to destination.
+**FlowScope** is developped for ML detection based on multipartite graph,  which models the high-volume *flows* of funds  through chains of bank accounts, and  detects the complete flow of money from source to destination.

 ## Abstract